niels-slotboom/notes/Submanifolds.typ

 $
   (iota^* omega)#h(0em)_i = tensor(E,+mu,-i) omega_mu.
 $
 *The Induced Metric* As we have seen in the previous section, we can also define the pushforward and pullback for purely contra- or covariant tensors, by applying the transformation with $tensor(E,+mu,-i)$ to each index separately.
 This arose from the requirement of compatibility under the map between manifolds of the multilinear map a tensor defines.
 A tensor of particular interest to differential geometry is the metric.
-Since it is a $(0,2)$-tensor, it is purely covariant, and we can apply the pullback to the metric on $cal(M)$ to get a tensor on $cal(S)$.
+Since it is a $(0,2)$-tensor, it is purely covariant, and we can apply the pullback to the metric on $cal(M)$ to get a $(0,2)$-tensor on $cal(S)$.
 Intuition would tell us that this is the induced metric, but let us go through this calmly.
 The metric on $cal(M)$ is the symmetric tensor
 $
   ds^2 = g = g_(mu nu) dx^mu otimes dx^nu.
 $